cjf8899/WebCrawler_exe/README.md

 # Auto_Crawler.exe
-It is a code that can be executed directly as a code and can be used by converting it into an executable file.<br>
+It is a code that can be crawled on Google and Naver, and can be executed directly as a code, and can be converted into an executable file and used.
-Google and Naver crawl sequentially.<br>

 ## Demo